guillaume-kotulski/docs/website/translated_docs/de/Concepts/variables.md

  ARRAY LONGINT(alAnArray;10) //Die Prozessvariable alAnArray ist als ein Array vom Typ Lange Ganzzahl mit 10 Eementen deklariert
 ```

+**Note:** Arrays are a particular type of variables.
+Ein Array ist eine sortierte Reihe von Variablen desselben Typs.
+Weitere Informationen dazu finden Sie unter [Arrays](Concepts/arrays.md).

 ## Assigning Data

 Daten lassen sich in Variablen und Arrays setzen und daraus kopieren.
 Daten in eine Variable setzen heißt, **der Variablen die Daten zuweisen**.
 Das geschieht über den Zuweisungsoperator (:=).
 Der Zuweisungsoperator wird auch verwendet, um Feldern Daten zuzuweisen.

-The assignment operator is the primary way to create a variable and to put data into it.
+The assignment operator is a primary way to create a variable and to put data into it.
 You write the name of the variable that you want to create on the left side of the assignment operator.
 Beispiel:

 ```4d
 MyNumber:=3
 ```

 creates the variable *MyNumber* and puts the number 3 into it.
 If MyNumber already exists, then the number 3 is just put into it.

+> It is usually not recommended to create variables without [declaring their type](#creating-variables).

 Of course, variables would not be very useful if you could not get data out of them.
 Once again, you use the assignment operator.
 If you need to put the value of MyNumber in a field called [Products]Size, you would write *MyNumber* on the right side of the assignment operator: